 Some minor buildings and structures are classed as Self-assessable Building Work and do not require a building application, although they must still comply with the relevant building and planning codes and regulations.
 For example:

-A shed (Class 10 building) can be classed as Self-assessable Building Work if it is:
+A small shed (Class 10 building) can be classed as Self-assessable Building Work if it is:

 - No more than 10m2,

 - Has a mean height of no more than 2.1m above natural ground level,

 - No longer than 5m on any side, and